-Standards Concepts Competencies Vocabulary Materials, Activities, Resources Assessments 9.1.3A 9.1.3B 9.1.3C 9.1.3D 9.1.3E 9.1.3G 9.1.3H 9.1.3J 9.1.3J 9.1.3K See unit introduction for description of standards Reinforce value as an element of art.
-Types of Value: View, discuss, and describe, how different colors can display a range of value.
-Construct a piece of artwork that utilizes color to create value.
-Reinforce all safety techniques and procedures for handling materials Types of lines: The instructor has the freedom to create individual lessons that will meet the standards.
-Activities could include, but are not limited to: Reproductions of the art work depicting the use of line- examples could include but are not limited to: Jasper's Dilemma, Frank Stella Activity: Create a collage using black and white paper.
-Materials for projects could include but are not limited to: paper colored pencils crayons markers Teacher observations Student projects (individual or group) Demonstration of skills and techniques Test / Quiz Question and answer sessions Class discussions and critiques Remediation and enrichment (see unit introduction) the visual arts unit for grades kindergarten to grade 5.
+Standards Concepts Competencies Vocabulary Materials, Activities, Resources Assessments 9.1.5A 9.1.5B 9.1.5C 9.1.5D 9.1.5E 9.1.5G 9.1.5H 9.1.5J 9.1.5J 9.1.5k See unit introduction for description of standards.
+Reinforce Value as an element of design.
+Creating a value scale: • Tonal value scale View, discuss, and analyze works of art that displays tonal values.
+Identify various types of tonal values.
+Construct tonal values with various mediums.
+Apply all safety techniques and procedures for handling materials Types of value: The instructor has the freedom to create individual lessons that will meet the standards.
+Activities could include, but are not limited to: Reproductions of the art work depicting value could include but are not limited to: Five Paintbrushes, Jim Dine Georgia/Fingerpaint, Chuck Close Activity: Create a piece of artwork that displays a tonal value scale.
+Materials for projects could include but are not limited to: • drawing pencil • paper • tempera paint Teacher observations Student projects (individual or group) Demonstration of skills and techniques Test / Quiz Question and answer sessions Class discussions and critiques Remediation and enrichment (see unit introduction)